spearwolf/eventize/README.md

 ##### Emitter

-Every object can become an emitter; for this, the object must inject the eventize API.
+Every object can become an emitter; for this, the object must inject the [Eventize API](#the-emitter-eventize-api).

 ```js
 import eventize, {Eventize} from 'eventize-js';